geoffwhittington/meshtastic-matrix-relay/README.md

 ### Community & Custom Plugins

-It is possible to create custom plugins and share them with the community.
-Check the [Plugins Guide](docs/PLUGINS.md) and the [Community Plugins Development Guide](https://github.com/geoffwhittington/meshtastic-matrix-relay/wiki/Community-Plugin-Development-Guide).
+MMRelay's plugin system allows you to extend functionality in two ways:

+- **Custom Plugins**: Create personal plugins for your own use, stored in `~/.mmrelay/plugins/custom/`
+- **Community Plugins**: Share your creations with others or use plugins developed by the community

+Check the [Community Plugins Development Guide](https://github.com/geoffwhittington/meshtastic-matrix-relay/wiki/Community-Plugin-Development-Guide) in our wiki to get started.

 ✨️ Visit the [Community Plugins List](https://github.com/geoffwhittington/meshtastic-matrix-relay/wiki/Community-Plugin-List)!